feldian15/GrinDorms/Written-Reports/sprint1-journal.md

 - How likely are you/would you have been to use this product for room draw?
 What is the primary purpose you would use it for?
 - How likely is it that you would post a review?
 How likely would you be to browse the rooms?
 - What type of information would you like to see about the dorms?
 The floors?
 And the rooms?
- - number of bathrooms, kitchen size/pictures, information about surrounding roooms
 - Which elements of the interface, if any, were distracting or confusing?
 Why or why not?
 - How comfortable would you feel posting pictures of your furnished room?